canstar

 You can follow Meagan on LinkedIn

-Josh Malin is a Senior Content Producer with the Canstar editorial team.
+Josh Malin was a Finance Writer with the Canstar Editorial Team.
 Josh started his career in print media, featured in The Advertiser, The Sunday Mail and SA Weekend Magazine.
-Now, he works with Canstar to create content for utilities, consumer products and more.
-Before joining Canstar, Josh was an experienced SEO and content specialist in the comparison industry where he covered health and life insurance.
+At Canstar he covered everything from utilities and streaming services to insurance and personal finance.
+Before joining Canstar, Josh worked in the comparison industry where he wrote about health and life insurance.
 Josh has a Bachelor of Communications, majoring in Professional Writing from Flinders University.
-You can follow Josh through Linkedin.

 Streaming FAQs